 An ACT therapist may decide the best path is to go one by one, to have them all come together at the end of your treatment.

 Have a look at what the six core principles are all about.
-We have prepared some example exercises as well.
+I have prepared some example exercises as well.
 Try to individualize them in order to have them help you best.

 Cognitive defusion allows you to look at thoughts “from the outside”.
 That way you can see them as what they are, just cognitions, not threatening or stressful parts of yourself.
 The goal is to explore them in different ways until they lose their emotional impact.